djeada/Frontend-Notes/notes/08_protocols.md

 The DNS process involves several key players:

-- **DNS Resolver**: Often provided by your ISP, this component receives a domain name query and sets out to find the correct IP address.
+- The **DNS resolver** is a component, often provided by your ISP, that receives a domain name query and works to find the corresponding IP address.
-- **Root Servers**: At the top of the DNS hierarchy, these servers direct queries to the correct top-level domain (TLD) servers (like `.com` or `.org`).
+- **Root servers** sit at the top of the DNS hierarchy and redirect queries to the appropriate top-level domain (TLD) servers, such as `.com` or `.org`.
-- **TLD Servers**: Store information for a particular extension or TLD and forward the query to the appropriate authoritative server.
+- **TLD servers** maintain information for specific extensions or TLDs and forward the query to the relevant authoritative server.
-- **Authoritative Servers**: Contain the actual DNS records for specific domains, including A/AAAA records (mapping domains to IPs), MX records (mail exchange), and more.
+- **Authoritative servers** store the actual DNS records for domains, including A/AAAA records for IP mapping, MX records for mail exchange, and other types.

 The DNS resolution process starts in your browser’s cache.
 If the address isn’t found there, the query moves to the operating system cache.
 If there is still no match, the request travels to the DNS resolver, which then queries root servers, TLD servers, and eventually the authoritative server for the domain.
 The resolver finally returns the correct IP address to your browser, enabling it to communicate with the website’s server.